Sudan

 Sudan is grappling with a complex humanitarian crisis exacerbated by the ongoing conflict between the Sudanese Armed Forces (SAF) and the Rapid Support Forces (RSF), which erupted in April 2023.
 Even before the conflict, Sudan was already experiencing severe humanitarian needs, with millions of people facing food insecurity, displacement, and limited access to basic services.
 The conflict has only worsened the situation, with an estimated 25 million people—over half of Sudan’s population—now in need of humanitarian assistance.
 This has led to the largest displacement crisis in the world, with over 10 million people forced to flee their homes since April 2023.

 While initially concentrated in the country’s capital, Khartoum, the conflict has spread impacting many other regions of the country.
 In Darfur, mass killings and displacement have raised concerns of ethnic cleansing.
 Intense violence, movement restrictions and communication blackouts have severely hampered humanitarian operations across the country.
-In this context, Sudanese civilians are organising themselves in various forms to support each other and their communities in meeting their ongoing needs.
+In this context, Sudanese civilians are organizing themselves in various forms to support each other and their communities in meeting their ongoing needs.

 Our work